 In 2010 Cultural Coalition presented a Performing Theater Series during Third Fridays at the then recently inaugurated Arizona Latino Arts & Culture Consortium (ALAC) in downtown Phoenix.

-In 2011 we partnered with the CALA Alliance to present Dia de La Raza (October 17th, 2011) in Maryvale, West Phoenix, the most densely populated Latino area in the city.
-During the 2011 CALA Festival, we developed new performances in partnerships with Yollo Incuauhtli Aztec Dancers, Primavera Ballet Folklorico Company, Opendance and Ollin Yoliztli Ballet Folklorico.
-These original performances were presented at venues across the valley, among them the Desert Botanical Garden, The Heard Museum, and Xico in Chandler.
+In 2011 we presented El Dia de La Raza (October 17th, 2011) in Maryvale, West Phoenix, the most densely populated Latino area in the city.
+During the 2011 CALA Festival, we developed new performances such "La Llorona", "El Paseo", "Tonantzin & Guadalupe" and "The Flight of Quetzalcoatl" in partnerships with Yollo Incuauhtli Aztec Dancers, Primavera Ballet Folklórico Company, Opendance and Ollin Yoliztli Ballet Folklórico.
+These original performances have been presented at venues across the valley, among them the Desert Botanical Garden, The Heard Museum, and Xico in Chandler.